Transurethral incision of the prostate (TUIP)

 The catheter will be removed after 24-48 hours.
 During this time, you'll be cared for in hospital and you should be able go home after urinating normally.

-Transurethral incision of the prostate (TUIP) Consultants
+Our Transurethral incision of the prostate (TUIP) locations

 The Princess Grace Hospital